 For near real-time updates, HubSpot offers webhooks that notify your system when records change.

-Integration platforms connect HubSpot and PostgreSQL without requiring custom code.
-These tools provide visual interfaces for mapping fields between systems and setting up sync rules.
-They handle authentication, data transformation, and error handling automatically.
+Integration platforms like Stacksync connect HubSpot and PostgreSQL without requiring custom code.
+These solutions provide visual interfaces for mapping fields between systems and configuring sync rules, while automatically handling authentication, data transformation, and error handling—enabling teams to deploy production-ready integrations in days rather than months.

 Database hostname and port